 I have reviewed the Kansas Adult Education and Family Literacy State Plan Extension.
-Thank you for providing the opportunity to examine the Kansas Board of Regents' plan for serving undereducated adult learners in fiscal year 2014.
+Thank you for the opportunity to examine the Kansas Board of Regents' plan for serving undereducated adult learners in Fiscal Year 2015.

-Lack of English language proficiency and inadequate reading and math skills continue to be major barriers to family supporting employment for many Kansans.
-Limited basic skills also affect parents' engagement in the literacy and educational activities of their children.
+Lack of English language proficiency and inadequate reading and math skills continue to be major barriers to family-supporting employment for many Kansans.
+Limited basic skills also negatively affect parents' engagement in the literacy and educational activities of their children.
 This plan outlines how Kansas adult education programs will continue to provide high quality services that help adult learners improve their basic skills and obtain and retain employment.

 I am pleased to support adult education programming and the Kansas Adult Education and Family Literacy Program State Plan Extension.
 Please extend my thanks to adult education professionals at both the state and local levels.
-I truly appreciate their efforts.
+On behalf of all Kansans, I applaud them for their efforts.